highcharts/github.highcharts.com/README.md

 Open a CLI and run the following command:
 `npm run build`
 The application will be packed into an archive named `github.highcharts-<version>.zip`.
 The zip is ready to be uploaded and unpacked on your server.

+## Nice to know
+The files are downloaded via GitHub Contents API and stored in a local folder per branch/tag/ref the first time a particular branch/tag/ref is requested.
+For every subseqent request the local version will be used, which, means that the state of a particular branch won't be updated unless the application is redeployed.

+When fetching newer version the downloaded contents are checked for the presence of a ts config - and if found it will run an additional step for compiling the files to Javascript.

+For bundling master files, or custom files the `highcharts-assembler` is used.

+### Troubleshooting
+The temporary folder `tmp/` folder may become bloated or have a partial state if something goes wrong.
+This may cause unexpected behaviour.
+If you experience something similar then try to delete everything in the  `tmp/` folder and retry your request.